Striveworks/valor/docs/index.md

 **Q. Does Valor store data?**

-**A.** Valor only stores groundtruth annotations, model predictions, and user-defined metadata.
+**A.** Valor only stores ground truth annotations, model predictions, and user-defined metadata.

 **Q. What is a Datum?**